Yabsra-Yihenew/Yabsra-Yihenew/README.md

-- 👋 Hi, I’m Yabsra-Yihenew
-- 👀 I’m interested in Web development and graphics design
-- 🌱 I’m currently learning computer science and managment
-- 💞️ I’m looking to collaborate on any problem solving tasks
-- 📫 You can contact me on Linkdin www.linkedin.com/in/yabsra-yihenew-07ab96174
+Hi, I’m Yabsra Yihenew — a Computer Science graduate currently pursuing a degree in Management.
+I’m passionate about web development and graphic design, and I enjoy creating solutions that are both functional and visually engaging.
+I'm always eager to learn and grow, and I welcome opportunities to collaborate on challenging problem-solving projects.
+Feel free to connect with me!
 <!---
 Yabsra-Yihenew/Yabsra-Yihenew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.